 Highly socially anxious people often avoid talking when they don't have to.
 This can have the result of making them seem overly shy, sad, angry, snobbish, submissive, or mentally slow, when in reality they are probably none of those things.
-It can be very frustrating to go through life having people make judgments about you for being a quiet person with an anxiety disorder, especially when a fear of those judgments about you may be part of the reason you aren't talking in the first place.

 The actual reasons why anxious people may not like to talk vary from person to person.
 However, some of the more common difficulties that people with anxiety encounter when it comes to talking are listed below, along with strategies for overcoming them.

 Is Anxiety Keeping You Quiet?

 Shyness is very common, but when that shyness interferes with your quality of life, you may have an anxiety problem.
 Our free 7 minute anxiety test can score how severe your anxiety is, what kind of anxiety you're struggling with, and provide you with solutions.

 Interestingly, a fear of talking tends to be present in every anxiety disorder.
 It's most commonly associated with social phobia, but anxiety in general causes people to want to avoid things that increase their anxiety - like talking.
 Find out more with my free 7 minute anxiety test.